 Mindfulness is our ability to be aware of the ‘present moment.
 Mindfulness allows us to be aware of our thoughts, feelings, and emotions and witness them arise and disappear in our minds without creating any judgment and reaction to them.

 Mindfulness is much more than a technique.
 It’s a complete lifestyle.
 You can practice mindfulness any time of the day and even multiple times during the day.

 It not only allows you to be self-aware yourself but also helps you manage your emotions and other people’s emotions.

 Mindfulness meditation is a practice that can greatly benefit us when it comes to dealing with our emotions.
-Meditation is all about directing your awareness inwards and observe what’s going on.
+Meditation is all about directing your awareness inwards and observing what’s going on.

 The veil of ignorance makes us suffer in life.
 Meditation removes that veil and helps us to understand who we really are.
 Just devoting 10 minutes of your time every day to meditation is enough to get started.